gmoneyy1/new25for25Website/README.md

 ## Contributing

 We welcome contributions to improve this template project!
-Please feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests. this is george

 ## Support